Manimahsoub/individual_level_project/README.md

-senior-project
-It’s lovely to meet you!
+It’s lovely to meet you.